 Complete the Following Steps to Test and Receive Course Challenge Credit

-• Consult with your instructional program or area about a specific course and your eligibility to take a course challenge exam.
+• Consult with your academic program advisor or department about a specific course and your eligibility to take a course challenge exam — the process may vary slightly by program.

-• Obtain a Course Challenge Form from a campus Admissions and Enrollment Office.
+• Obtain a Course Challenge Form from the program advisor, department, or the campus Enrollment and Records Office.

-• Obtain the signature of the appropriate instructional dean or program chair who approves the testing and assigns an instructor to administer the test.
+• Obtain the signature of the appropriate academic dean or department chair who approves the testing and assigns an instructor to administer the test.

 • Obtain the signature of the professor who previously taught the course at Austin Community College (ACC) and has agreed to administer and grade the challenge examination.

-• Return the signed Course Challenge Form to a campus Admissions and Enrollment Office.
+• Return the signed Course Challenge Form to a campus Enrollment and Records Office.

 • Take the examination at the designated Testing Center.

-• Verify the instructor submitted passing scores to a campus Admissions and Enrollment Office.
+• Verify the instructor submitted passing scores to a campus Enrollment and Records Office.

 How to Receive Credit

-To receive credit, you must earn at least a B on the course challenge exam, enroll at ACC and complete at least one college course, and have the instructor submit your course challenge results to an ACC campus Admissions and Enrollment Office.
+To receive credit, you must earn at least a B on the course challenge exam, enroll at ACC and complete at least one college course, and have the instructor submit your course challenge results to an ACC campus Enrollment and Records Office.

 Institutional Credit by Examination Restrictions

 Not every course or student is eligible for challenge exams.
-Check with your instructional program or area for available classes and eligibility requirements.
+Check with your academic program for available classes and eligibility requirements.

 • International students may not apply course challenges toward their 12-credit enrollment requirement.